Need to learn how to increase the towing capacity of your vehicle? Read this!

 That being said, these modifications can be done safely, so give them a whirl if you’d like.
 If they’re successful you’ll be on your way, no borrowing required.

 Ample lighting is important when towing at night.
-Check out our article on the best halogen headlights you can get in 2018.
+Check out our article on the best halogen headlights you can get.